Richard Rossi: 2014–2015

 On November 28, 2014, Rossi was in the news again regarding the controversy over the shooting of Michael Brown.
 Rossi wrote and recorded a protest song expressing his feelings about a grand jury's decision not to charge a white police officer in the death of the unarmed black teen in Ferguson, Missouri.
 "I wrote the song in five minutes as a way to express my emotions about the danger of trigger-happy police," Rossi said.
 "I filmed it on my laptop at my kitchen table and uploaded it to YouTube."
 Rossi uploaded the video on November 26, and provided the song's lyrics in the video description.
 Here is a sample from the song's beginning, printed in the Los Angeles Daily News: "Down at the courthouse on a Monday afternoon/Justice was thrown right out the window when a young white cop entered the room."

-Rossi continues to host his radio talk-show "Richard Rossi Live" as a podcast on BlogTalkRadio.
+Rossi continues to host his talk-show "Richard Rossi Live" as a podcast distributed by Castbox FM Broadcasting.
 In 2015, the format of the program changed from its Christian roots on WPIT, a Salem Radio Network station, by broadening its content for a general audience.
 Although Rossi still on occasion discusses religion, the program's focus is on known artists, writers, and celebrity guests.

 Following the positive Pittsburgh reception to Rossi's Roberto Clemente project, Rossi said they were coming home, living "bicoastal," maintaining homes in Hollywood and Pittsburgh.
 "We'd like to spend more time in our home, where most of our family and friends live, in the North Hills of Pittsburgh," Rossi said.